yosi058/Anomaly-detecion-server/README.md

 In both cases - the server will declare alarm about the deviation.

-4. In addtion - the server sent a menu that offer the client a faw different options about like th decide when the server should declare of a alarm.
+4.In addtion - the server sent a menu that offer the client a faw different options about like th decide when the server should declare of a alarm.